Seminahn01/DS4002-Project1/SCRIPTS/README.md

-This file contains all scripts for the project.
+This folder contains all scripts for the project.